unahouExosite/docs/scripting/README.md

   ------------------------------------------------------------------------------
   Returns:        object :: table       - Lua table initialized as 'object'
-          nil, error_msg :: nil ,string - error if table could not be initialized as a JSON-compliant object
+          nil, error_msg :: nil, string - error if table could not be initialized as a JSON-compliant object
 ```